itsrobel/sync/README.md

 ## Todo Items

-- [ ] attach the directory watch system to the socket server
+- [ ] attach the directory watch to the client

-- [ ] create a socket message that downloads the file from client to server and vise versa
+- [x] create a socket message that downloads the file from client to server and vise versa
 - [ ] send the file changes over json
-- [ ] attach go to mongodb
+- [x] attach go to mongodb

 # Risks and Challenges